nasa-fornax/fornax-documentation/documentation/compute_environments.md

 **conda**-based
 :   These use [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) to manage the packages (similar to conda/mamba):
-    The `conda`-based environments are used when packages that are not `pip`-installable.
+    The `conda`-based environments are used with packages that are not `pip`-installable.
     Examples of this include `heasoft` and `ciao` in the high-energy container image.
     These are activated with `micromamba activate {env-name}` and deactivated with `micromamba deactivate`.
     These are also installed under `$ENV_DIR`.